 1 on 1 questions

-Meetings can become routine and there to be little overall progress and outcomes.
+Meetings can become routine and there may be little overall progress and outcomes.
 As mentioned before, it is extremely important for these meetings to be targeted and with clear goals.
 The questions and discussions that take place should ideally be consistent with these objectives.

 What are good questions to ask employees in one-on-one meetings?

-One-on-one questions to ask managers
+1-to-1 questions to ask managers:

 - What do you think about my progress on the X project?